kilbergr/Angular_Unit_II/Unit_II_Resources.md

 $http, $locationProvider, $routeProvider

 * Why would you prefer to use a promise over a callback?
 What advantage does it have?
 A promise can be used when a function would eventually throw an error or return value, but is currently latent or needs to do something prior to its ultimate return.
 Promises "uninvert inversion of control".

+* Name at least 5 built in directives you've used so far.
+ng-model, ng-show, ng-hide, ng-class, ng-repeat

+* What is the preferred format for directive naming?
+Prefer using the dash-delimited format (e.g. ng-bind for ngBind

+* Since our tag doesn't make sense as anything but a single element, add a restriction to the directive so that other directive formats do not work.
+What are all the possible ways to use a directive in html?
+How could you change the restriction to allow all?
+When you create a directive, it is restricted to attribute and elements only by default.
+In order to create directives that are triggered by class name, you need to use the restrict option.
+restrict: 'ACE'

+* What is accessible in the directive's scope?
+How is data being passed to the directive?
+What is different about the gs-yoyo-details element from the first example?